 Real Networks is a member of TI's OMAP Developers Network, a group of companies writing wireless applications for mobile Internet devices.
 OMAP developers enjoy a variety of tools and support to enable rapid application development for leading operating systems and programming languages plus the opportunity to collaborate with a range of developers designing applications such as multimedia, security, location based services, mobile commerce and gaming.
 OMAP developers also benefit from TI's open, scalable OMAP platform, which has been selected by Nokia, Ericsson, Sony, Sendo, HTC and others for their 2.5 and 3G wireless devices.
 For more information about the OMAP Developers Network, please visit www.ti.com/sc/omap.

 # # #

-OMAP and TMS320C5000 are registered trademarks of Texas Instruments Incorporated.
+OMAP is a registered trademark of Texas Instruments Incorporated.